 Square Breathing for Kids Tip!

 Make it a habit to do fun breathing exercises daily.
 It helps if you can incorporate them into your daily routine.
 Think: Before bed, or when waking up.

 If you are a practitioner or teacher, you can do your breathing exercises after the opening announcements or after recess to help calm everyone down.

 Use our printable

 Square Breathing Instructions:

-- Place your index finger at the top left of the square, and trace along the sides as you breath.
-(If you aren’t using the printable, imagine a square in front of you).
+- Place your index finger at the top left of the square and trace along the sides as you breathe.
+(If you aren’t using the printable, imagine a square before you).